Do you have the need for speed first thing in the morning?

 - It has a detachable water reservoir that is transparent enabling you to monitor the water level easily.
 Also, the reservoir is big enough to hold water thus you don’t need to refill it when making espresso.

 - It has an adjustable steam wand that you can use to froth, steam, and blend to your desired espresso flavor or you can even turn it into latte or cappuccino.
-Moreover, it comes with cup warmer that heats your coffee as you wait for the cappuccino maker ready for brewing.
+Also, it comes with cup warmer that heats your coffee as you wait for the cappuccino maker ready for brewing.

 - It has a tamping and combination tool that enables you to measure the coffee grounds required correctly for your espresso machine and tamp them to make the desired espresso you want.